JacobDevWasTaken/Really-bad-copenheimer/README.md

-## !NOTICE: REALLY BAD COPENHEIMER IS NOT FINISHED AND DOES NOT WORK FULLY!
+## NOTICE: REALLY BAD COPENHEIMER IS NOW A PART OF MINEPYLIB

 This is a clone of copenheimer, but as the name states, it's really bad.
 Written in Python.